my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 ___

--   <span style='color:cyan'>**From West to East**</span>, A4074 Heyford RA: <span style='color:chartreuse'>2nd exit, no indicating when joining, indicating after passing the 1st exit.</span> 1st exit usually leads to parking lots.
+-   <span style='color:#449aff'>**From West to East**</span>, A4074 Heyford RA: <span style='color:#32CD32'>2nd exit, no indicating when joining, indicating after passing the 1st exit.</span> 1st exit usually leads to parking lots.
 From west to east follows the sign to Cowley.
 This is harder b/c the first few RAs are quite close, but the distance between RAs gets longer when you go east.

     -   Left Lane; do not indicate when joining the RA; indicate left after you have past the 1st exit.